nick-skriabin/commitment.nvim/readme.md

 - Hardcore mode: Prevents writes to file until changes are committed.
 It will react to either of the restrictions above.

+## How it works

+The plugin operates relies on the `git status` command and checks if the git tree is clean.

+When in *writes count* mode, it will count the number of writes overall for all your buffers and will notify you when you reach the limit of `writes_number` if the git tree is dirty.

+In the *schedule* mode, it's basically the same except it will check the git tree every `check_interval` minutes.

+*Stop on useless commits* feature is comparing your last commit message withe a list of the most common uninformative commit messages like "update", "fix", "wip", etc. and will ask you to rephrase your commit message if it matches.

+*Hardcore mode*, when enabled, will prevent you from saving your file until you commit all the changes you have in a working tree right now.
+If `stop_on_useless_commit`, it will also prevent you from saving until you fix the commit message.

 ## Installation

 Install with your favorite plugin manager.